Jennifer Carlson is in her fifth year as Head Volleyball Coach.

 Carlson's Coaching Career at William Penn

-Lauma Knupke is in her first year as a Graduate Assistant Coach.
+Lauma Knupke is in her second year as a Graduate Assistant Coach.

 Knupke graduated in 2016 from MidAmerica Nazarene University with a degree in Criminal Justice.
 At MNU, she was a first-team all-conference performer and led the team to an NAIA National Championships appearance in 2015 and a ranking of #10.
 The team also claimed the conference and conference tournament titles that year.